JaredFern/VecShare/README.md

 ```
 export DW_AUTH_TOKEN=<DATA.WORLD_API_TOKEN>
 ```
-To avoid resetting the token for each terminal instance, add your token as an environment variable to your bash profile or permanent environment variables.
+To avoid resetting the token, add your token as a permanent environment variable to your bash profile.
 See [**Advanced Setup**](#advanced-setup) for details on creating new indexers or signature methods.

 ## Supported Functions
 The VecShare Python library currently supports:
   * [`check`](#check-available-embeddings): See available embeddings
-  * [`format`](#embedding-upload-or-update): Autoformat an embedding for upload to the data store
+  * [`format`](#embedding-upload-or-update): Format an embedding for upload to the data store
-  * [`upload`](#embedding-upload-or-update): Upload a new embedding to the datastore
+  * [`upload`](#embedding-upload-or-update): Upload or update an embedding on the datastore
   * [`query`](#embedding-query): Look up word vectors from a specific embedding
   * [`extract`:](#embedding-extraction) Download word vectors for only the vocabulary of a specific corpus
   * [`download`](#full-embedding-download): Download an entire shared embedding